mschreib28/docker-moloch/README.md

 ## Running

 ### Keep ElasticSearch Persistant
-Change this line in docker-compose.yml to 'false'
+Change this line in docker-compose.yml from 'true' to 'false'
 ```
-INITALIZEDB=true
+INITALIZEDB=
 ```

 ### Wipe your ElasticSearch DB but keep all your users and configs